Jakobovski/AP-Fly/docs/getting_started.md

 # 1.1.
 Setup
 ### 1.1.1.
 Configuration
 You need to set your base API URL so that Apfly knows where your RESTful resources are located.
-[See more configuration options](api_reference.md).
 ```javascript
 // Example: Configuring your API URL.
 angular.module('my-app').run(function(Apfly) {